yoyosource/yoyosource/README.md

 ## I'm a Student and Developer

-- 🌱 I'm currently learning Java
+- 🌱 I'm currently learning Rust
 - 🏳 I speak German, English and some Latin

 ### Languages: